The Predator (film): Prequel

 In December 2019, Dan Trachtenberg was announced to be developing a film under the working title of Skulls, with a script from Patrick Aison, set during the American Civil War and following "a Comanche woman who goes against gender norms and traditions to become a warrior".
 In November 2020, it was revealed that the project would actually be a fifth film in the Predator franchise.
 Trachtenberg indicated that he had been working on the film since 2016, while the original intention was to market the project without any references to Predator.
 The Walt Disney Company produced the project through their 20th Century Studios banner.

 In May 2021, Amber Midthunder was cast in the lead role of Naru in the film, officially titled Prey, which began filming in June.
 Prey premiered at San Diego Comic-Con on July 21, 2022.

 Other media

 Video game

 The video game Predator: Hunting Grounds continues the narrative of The Predator, with Jake Busey reprising his role as Sean Keyes from the film.

-Novels
+Novelizations

 The Predator received a novelization co-written by Christopher Golden and Mark Morris, with the audiobook narrated by James Patrick Cronin.
 It also received a prequel novel titled The Predator: Hunters and Hunted written by James A. Moore, the audiobook also narrated by Cronin.

-Comic books
+Comic book

 A cross issue titled Archie vs. Predator II features an appearance of the Predator Hounds portrayed in The Predator.